CalebRollinsDev/CalebRollinsDev.github.io/_posts/2024-12-30-fantasy_prediction.md

 ---
-layout: post2
+layout: post
-title:  "Predicting Fantasy Football Scores"
+title: Predicting Fantasy Football Scores
-date:   "2024-12-30"
+date: 2025-01-04
-author: Caleb Rollins
+categories: [Football, NFL]
-description: An analysis of different statistical models for predicting fantasy football scores
+tags: [Data Science, Supervised Learning, NFL, Football]
-tags: data-science fantasy-football
+render_with_liquid: false
 ---

 How do you decide whether to start a player for your fantasy football team?
 You likely look at how many points that player has scored on average this season.
 You may pay special attention to the last few games to see if that player is on a hot streak.
 You also probably consider the strength of the opposing defense.
 From experience, you develop informal strategies for combining this information into predictions that allow you to draft players and to choose which players to start and which players to bench.
 Statistical modeling allows us to take these informal intuitions and fit them to data from past seasons to make predictions in a structured way.